jlrindal/AnalyticsPilot/README.md

 ## Features

 - **Power BI Integration**: Connect to both local Power BI Desktop models and Power BI Service workspaces
-- **AI-Powered Analysis**: Use various AI providers (OpenAI, Anthropic, Ollama) to analyze your data
+- **AI-Powered Analysis**: Use various AI providers (OpenAI, Anthropic, Ollama) to analyze your model meta-data
 - **Natural Language Queries**: Generate DAX measures, calculated columns, and tables using natural language
 - **Multiple AI Provider Support**: Configure different AI providers based on your needs, control your token cost (currently, there is no auto-model selection to ensure you are not using too big a model for the job.
 You should monitor your API costs).
 - **Cross-Platform**: Available for Windows, macOS, and Linux